NEC4

 • Is the programme being resubmitted at the intervals stated in the Contract Data (typically every four weeks)?

-2. Compensation event administration (clauses 60 to 65)
+2. Compensation event administration (Clauses 60 to 65)

 This area carries the highest direct financial risk.
 Late notifications result in time-barred claims.
 Incomplete quotations result in PM assessments.